-New York only has two universities that offer online cybersecurity degrees, one of which is Rockland Rockland Community College.
+New York only has two universities that offer online cybersecurity degrees, one of which is Rockland Community College (RCC).
 Rockland is a great starting point for many cybersecurity professionals to take classes both in-person and online and put them toward the same degree.

-The other online university is SUNY Westchester Community College, which provides an associate’s degree in cybersecurity entirely online.
+The other online university is Westchester Community College (WCC), which provides an associate’s degree in cybersecurity entirely online.

 Bachelor’s degrees are where one’s specialization in the subject truly comes to the forefront and where students can choose an emphasis or specialization even further in the cybersecurity field.
 Bachelor’s degrees are often the minimum degree required to obtain a position in the cybersecurity industry or a company.

 As mentioned before, New York has a huge number of universities that offer bachelor’s degrees in cybersecurity or a related field.
-Of these schools, Syracuse University is one of the best, and it’s been recognized as the fourth-best school for cybersecurity in 2014.
-And also as previously mentioned, West Point is a well-known university that offers bachelor’s degrees in cybersecurity and a plethora of career or further education opportunities.
+Of these schools, Syracuse University is one of the best, and it’s been recognized by Military Times as the best school for cybersecurity in 2018.
+As previously mentioned, West Point is a well-known university that offers bachelor’s degrees in cybersecurity and a plethora of career or further education opportunities.

 Online bachelor’s degrees